jarpatus/asuswrt_scripts/zigbee2mqtt.md

 Looks like it is possible to use module compuiled for Asuswrt-Merlin for stock firmware as well, but YMMV.

 ## Node.js
 Install Node.js as zigbee2mqtt is build on it.
-Also install git for pulling zigbee2mqtt sources.
+Also install git for pulling zigbee2mqtt sources and daemonize for running zigbee2mqtt as a daemon.

 ```
-opkg install node node-npm git-http
+opkg install node node-npm git-http daemonize
 ```

 ## zigbee2mqtt